 Setting OKRs for Inclusion is happening in stages

-For this fiscal year, Uzzell, Hamilton, and the Foundation’s leadership team are starting with embedding equity into their current strategic OKRs.
-But starting next year, equity will be a leading principle for all OKRs.
+For fiscal year 2021, Uzzell, Hamilton, and the Foundation’s leadership team started embedding equity into their current strategic OKRs.
+In 2022, equity became a leading principle for all OKRs.

 “We now want to add to that guiding light of racial justice and equity, so that it is a default out the gate when we’re planning our goals,” said Hamilton.

 Hamilton also has operational expertise from her time at GE, and brings to the nonprofit a precise, nuts-and-bolts approach to operations.
-One of her current tasks has been working out all the details on how to make sure there is a system of accountability with these racial justice and equity goals.
-She is forming an equity programmatic task force made up of both senior leadership and individual contributors.
+One of her tasks included working out the details to make sure there is a system of accountability with these racial justice and equity goals, forming an equity programmatic task force made up of both senior leadership and individual contributors.

 “It’s really critical for us to have varying levels of leadership from each department.
 I’m leaning on the individual contributors to keep us honest,” said Hamilton.